Grand Cayman: A great place to learn about the ocean, and to share your love for diving with your kids.

 By Margo Peyton

 On a day like today when I’m sitting at my desk, as I stare out the window at the ardent cold of winter.
 The browns and grays that fill my view, the heavy winter coat sits on the chair still wet from the icy rain.
 I dream of a warm magical place, to submerge myself in the sound of bubbles, waves and happy kids, I dream of the Cayman Islands.

 I look at my Cayman Islands screen saver as it flashes memories; the blues, cobalt, turquoise and azure seascapes.
-For a brief moment I am once again transported by those magical images of natural beauty to my better place.
+For a brief moment I am once again transported by those magical images of natural beauty to a better place.
 Remembering sunbathed beaches, pure white sand that filters through my toes like sugar, the warmth of the sun and the sea surrounding me.
-All the colors that one could possibly create dancing on the walls and reefs below.
+All the colors that one could possibly dream up dancing on the walls and reefs below.

-My phone rings, snapping me out of my memories and quickly back to into my cold office, my headset on, “Hello, Family Dive Adventures.
+My phone rings, snapping me out of my memories and quickly back to into my cold office.
+With my headset on, I say “Hello, Family Dive Adventures.
 Margo speaking, how may I help you?”

 It’s my good friend Dora from Cobalt Coast and Divetech.
 She wants more details about another family I am booking to Kids Sea Camp this summer.

 There are 3 islands, Grand Cayman (76 sq mi), Cayman Brac (22 sq mi) and Little Cayman (20sq mi), often referred to as the Cayman sisters.